bichanna/slap/README.md

 SLAP 0.0.3
 ```

-You may want to test before running your SLAP programs.
+You may want to test current SLAP you just built before running your programs.
 ```
 $ nimble test
 ```